Different people will provide help and support throughout your time being looked after in the care system.

 During your time being looked after, you may come into contact with advocates or independent visitors.

-Advocates are people who are independent of Oxfordshire County Council.
+These are people who are independent of Oxfordshire County Council.
 They support you to ensure your views are heard, your problems are sorted out and your rights are met.
 They can either help you speak out or talk on your behalf.

 Designated Nurse for Looked After Children

-You can ask your social worker, foster carer or anyone else you trust to accompany you to any health meetings if you’d rather not go on your own.
-Or you can visit them on your own.
+You can ask your social worker, foster carer or anyone else you trust to accompany you to any health meetings if you’d rather not go on your own, or you can visit them on your own.

 Contraception Outreach Service